 “Were you the only maker in the world to sell recorders that were blown in?”— Alexandra Williams, op. cit., p.
 36

-Not really,1 but he was certainly one of the few makers who have ever done it in a consistent way — and with a passion!
-Recorder makers of the world, please take note.
+Not really,1 but he certainly was one of the few makers who have ever done it in such a consistent way — and with a passion!
+Recorder makers of the world, please, take note.